agam1092005/Xebia_day2/User.md

 # Contribution Summary

-During the activity, I was responsible for creating the wireframes of the Gamified Learning Platform.
+During the activity, I was responsible for defining the user roles and key features of the Gamified Learning Platform.

 ---